 Is your child already a Norton patient?
 Schedule or change an appointment through MyNortonChart.

-“Most people with HPV never develop symptoms or health problems,” said Brian E. Posnansky, M.D., pediatrician with Norton Children’s Medical Associates – Middletown.
+“Most people with HPV never develop symptoms or health problems,” said Brian E. Posnansky, M.D., pediatrician with Norton Children’s Medical Group – Middletown.
 “But HPV infections can cause certain cancers and other serious diseases.”

 Dr. Posnansky encourages parents to have their children vaccinated.